I am new to the center. What classes should I take?

 Do I have to pay for teachings?

 Teachings are free, however our infrastructure costs are not.
 You are encouraged to make a donation if you can.
-Some programs do have set costs, which help us cover the costs of keeping our center running and supporting our resident teacher.
+Some programs do have set costs, which help us cover the costs of keeping our center running.
 More information about supporting our center can be found on the “Membership” page.

 Can I join a course later, attend just a few sessions, or leave earlier than scheduled?